flutter/flutter/specs/style.md

 class StyleDeclarationList {
   constructor ();

+  // There are two batches of styles in a StyleDeclarationList.

+  // The first batch is the per-frame styles.
+These get cleared each
+  // frame, after which all the matching rules in relevant <style> blocks
+  // get added back in, followed by all the animation-derived rules.
+  // Scripts can add styles themselves. void addFrameStyles(StyleDeclaration styles, String? pseudoElement = null); // O(1)
+  void clearFrameStyles();

+  // The second batch is the persistent styles.
-  void add(StyleDeclaration styles, String? pseudoElement = null); // O(1) // in debug mode, throws if the dictionary has any properties that aren't registered void remove(StyleDeclaration styles, String? pseudoElement = null); // O(N) in number of declarations
+  // Once added, they remain forever until removed. void addPersistentStyles(StyleDeclaration styles, String? pseudoElement = null); // O(1) void removePersistentStyles(StyleDeclaration styles, String? pseudoElement = null); // O(N) in number of declarations

+  // This returns all the frame styles followed by all the persistent styles, in insertion order.
-  // TODO(ianh): Need to support inserting rules preserving order somehow Array<StyleDeclaration> getDeclarations(String? pseudoElement = null); // O(N) in number of declarations
+  Array<StyleDeclaration> getDeclarations(String? pseudoElement = null); // O(N) in number of declarations
 }